SubSonic-Core/SubLight/Design/SubLight.Abstraction.md

 # SubLight.Abstraction
   ## Overview
-  SubLight.Abstraction is the core of the architecture.
+  SubLight.Abstraction is the glue of the architecture.
 It defines the contracts, interfaces, and shared concepts that other libraries rely on, enabling loose coupling, clear boundaries, and easy substitution of implementations.
   ## Responsibilities
   - **Defines the common language**
     All other libraries — Core, DataAccess, Domain, Extensions — speak through the abstractions here.
 This prevents tight coupling and lets you swap implementations without breaking the rest of the system.